 A: In all the years that I've practiced as a wedding photographer, I've noticed that most couples want the same thing that I want: simple, all day coverage.

-A: As a courtesy to our couples, we offer both options.
-While I am exceedingly comfortable shooting solo, I also recommend and certainly prefer to shoot with Larissa as a two photographer team.
+A: While I am comfortable shooting solo, I recommend and certainly prefer to shoot with Larissa as a two photographer team.
 Though I can't guarantee a specific photo, due to the nature of a live event, a partner arrangement allows us to not only be in two places at once, capture more angles, produce nearly double the final images and allow for quicker transitions between events, but also allows for significantly more opportunities to explore artistic and creative exposures.
 It lightens the load, so to speak, and gives us free reign to discover lesser known moments and unique perspectives.

 Q: “What's the best time of day or lighting situation for the photography like I've seen in your portfolio?”